penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/09_add_tool_servicenow_create_incident_to_agentloop.md

     ![Configure Call Workflow](./images/09_06_configure_call_workflow.png "configure call workflow")

-1. Configure the Tool activity.
+1. Configure the Tool action.
     - **NOTE** The way you name your tool and provide a description has a significant impact on your Agent Loop (and LLM) will discover and call your particular tool.
 Provide unique and descriptive terms to improve accuracy during runtime.
     - Rename the tool to `Create Service Now Incident`
     - **Description:** `This tool will log a ServiceNow Incident`